-We're creating space for four things (mentioned above, too) that can help us get through this: connection, community, problem-solving, and resilience.
+We're creating space for five things (mentioned above, too) that can help us get through this: connection, community, inclusion, problem-solving, and resilience.

-Everything we do here focuses on and will continue to focus on those four things.
+Everything we do here focuses on and will continue to focus on those five things.
 That's what we're all about.

-Those four things are four of the 25 focus areas built for this kind of moment in time, since it was likely to occur in some form.
+Those five things are five of the 25 focus areas built for this kind of moment in time, since it was likely to occur in some form.
 Especially since it was more likely after the 2016 election that the disruptor elected to run the White House would make whatever catastrophe hit the US next much, much worse.